joyceannie/Weather-App/README.md

 # Weather App

-This is an application to search the current weather in a gib=ven city.
+This is an application to search the current weather in a given city.

 ### Getting Started